simplay/master_thesis/Source/core/README.md

  In short (tl;dr):

- + Not every initially extraced trajectory is returned (some are filtered).
+ + Not every initially extracted trajectory is returned (some are filtered).
  + trajectory (values) are sorted by their label value (a unique natural number)
  + these values are returned in their sorting order.
  + The index-trajectory-label mapping ins defined in the `labels.txt` file.